kubernetes-sigs/cluster-api/docs/proposals/20181121-machine-api.md

 reconciliation, and difficult to consume for clients that just want a meaningful representation of the object's current state.
-There are no existing examples of the new pattern to follow instead, just the guidance that we should use top-level fields in the status to reprensent meaningful information.
+There are no existing examples of the new pattern to follow instead, just the guidance that we should use top-level fields in the status to represent meaningful information.
 We can revisit the specifics when new patterns start to emerge in core.

 ## Types